gogs/gogs/.github/CONTRIBUTING.md

 ### Ask For Help

-Before opening an issue, please make sure your problem isn't already addressed on the [Troubleshooting](http://gogs.io/docs/intro/troubleshooting.md) and [FAQs](http://gogs.io/docs/intro/faqs.html) pages.
+Before opening an issue, please make sure your problem isn't already addressed on the [Troubleshooting](http://gogs.io/docs/intro/troubleshooting.html) and [FAQs](http://gogs.io/docs/intro/faqs.html) pages.

 ## Things To Notice

-Please take a moment to check that an issue on [GitHub](https://github.com/gogits/gogs/issues) or card on [Trello](https://trello.com/b/uxAoeLUl/gogs-go-git-service) doesn't already exist documenting your bug report or improvement proposal.
+Please take a moment to check that an issue on [GitHub](https://github.com/gogits/gogs/issues) doesn't already exist documenting your bug report or improvement proposal.
 If it does, it never hurts to add a quick "+1" or "I have this problem too".
 This will help prioritize the most common problems and requests.

 ## Code of conduct